 Criteria for External Moderators

-- External Moderators would ideally be senior psychotherapists within a member organization of the HIPC.
-If the organizational members chooses an external moderator who is not a psychotherapist from within HIPC, then the organization will need to demonstrate how they met the requirements to perform the above roles.
-The minimum standard must be that they are senior psychotherapists, familiar with most if not all aspects of psychotherapy training and the HIPC criteria for membership.
-They will also need to have an understanding of the specific model of psychotherapy practiced within the organization.
+- External Moderators would ideally be experienced psychotherapists practicising for more than ten years within a member organisation of the HIPC.
+If the organisational members choose an external moderator who is not a psychotherapist from within HIPC, then the organization will need to demonstrate how they meet the requirements to perform the above roles.
+The minimum standard must be that they are senior psychotherapists, familiar with all aspects of psychotherapy training and the HIPC criteria for membership.
+They will need to have an understanding of the specific model of psychotherapy practiced within the organisation.

-- External Moderators must be external to the organization.
+- External Moderators must be external to the organisation.

-- External Moderators are chosen by the organizational member who pays for their services, and they should have no other involvement in the organization other than what is consistent with the role of moderator.
+- External Moderators are appointed by MIP.
+This is a paid position and they have no other involvement in the organisation other than what is consistent with the role of moderator.

-- Current officers of the HIP College are ineligible for the role of external moderator due to possible conflicts of interest.
+- Current officers of the HIPC (HIP College) are ineligible for the role of external moderator due to possible conflicts of interest.

 - The roles of External Moderator and External Examiner cannot be fulfilled by the same person.

-- Board of Director meetings – The agenda and minutes for all meetings held will be sent to the EM for comments in their capacity of advisor to the organization.
+- Board of Director meetings – The agenda and minutes for all meetings held will be sent to the External Moderator for comments in their capacity of advisor to the organisation.

-- Quality and Equality Committee meetings – The agenda and minutes for all meetings held will be sent to the EM for comments in their capacity of advisor to the organization.
+- Quality and Ethics Committee meetings – The agenda and minutes for all meetings held will be sent to the External Moderator for comments in their capacity as advisor to the organisation.

-- The MIP management structure chart will be sent to the EM for their information.
+- The MIP management structure chart will be sent to the External Moderator for their information.

-- Copies of all MIP policies and procedures will be sent to the EM for their information.
+- Copies of all MIP policies and procedures will be sent to the External Moderator for their information.

-- The EM will be informed of and become part of any appeals procedure or investigation at MIP with regards to disciplinary or grievance hearings or academic decisions.
+- The External Moderator will be informed of and become part of any appeals procedure or investigation at MIP with regards to disciplinary or grievance hearings or academic decisions.

-- The EM will write a report for HIPs assessors as part of MIPs original application for HIPs membership and the Quinquennial review.
+- The External Moderator will write a report for HIPC assessors as part of MIP’s original application for HIPC membership and the quinquennial review.

-- The EM will participate in the graduation process as an assessor; and the process by which candidates become nominated for the UKCP register of therapists.
+- The External Moderator will participate in the graduation process as an assessor and the process by which candidates become nominated for the UKCP register of therapists.

-- The EM will evaluate MIP assessment procedures and ensure that MIP is fulfilling its criteria and its published aims and objectives.
+- The External Moderator will evaluate MIP assessment procedures and ensure that MIP is fulfilling its criteria and its published aims and objectives.

-- The EM will receive all training and assessment documentation for comments in their capacity of advisor to the organisation.
+- The External Moderator will receive all training and assessment documentation for comments in their capacity as advisor to the organisation.

-- The EM may include a pastoral role which may involve meeting with students to discuss their experiences of the course and they may also assist the training director, where required, to improve the processes of training.
+- The External Moderator could include a pastoral role which may involve meeting with students to discuss their experiences of the course.
+They may also assist the Training Director, where required, to improve the training processes.

-This will be reviewed every 18 months from time of stated reviewal.
+This will be reviewed every 18 months from the time of stated reviewal.